/prod01/university-of-lincoln-cdn-pxl/media/responsive2017/images/scholcrest.png )

 What is Action Short of Strike (ASOS)?

 Whereas strike action involves staff members withdrawing their labour entirely for a defined period, action short of strike (ASOS) means continuing to work but refusing to do some activities deemed to be outside the terms of the employment contract.
-Sometimes this is called ‘work to rule’ or ‘work to contract’.
-The definition of ‘working to contract’ is open to interpretation but may mean some academic staff will not undertake activities they consider outside of their contracted duties, for example, by attending open days.
+Sometimes this is called 'work to rule' or 'work to contract'.
+The definition of 'working to contract' is open to interpretation but may mean some academic staff will not undertake activities they consider outside of their contracted duties, for example, working at open days.

 Are all academic staff taking strike action?